What Are Black Triangles?

 Does black triangle treatment hurt?

 For most patients, no. Bioclear and composite bonding are additive techniques that don’t require removing tooth structure.
-Some patients are more comfortable with a topical numbing gel or local anesthetic, and we offer that based on what fits you best.
+Some patients are more comfortable with a topical numbing gel or local anesthetic, and that’s available.
 The matrices fit around the teeth, the composite cures with a light, and you walk out the same day.